Datalux/instagram-weak-encryption/README.md

 Therefore we need to setup a way to extract the password length from the ciphertext

 # Calculate the length
-It's very easy to calculate the password length simply by count the ciphertext lenght and see the base64 padding.
+It's very easy to calculate the password length simply by count the ciphertext length and see the base64 padding.
 We need to calculate:
 1. The base64 blocks number
 2. How many '=' base64 pad there are
-3. The difference between the ciphertext length and a one char password ciphertext lenght (136 chars)
+3. The difference between the ciphertext length and a one char password ciphertext length (136 chars)

 I combined these points to create a simple Python script to calculate the exact length of a password:
 ```Python